 This 1955 mid-century modern house was unique in its design and construction.
 The design was organized around three wings that pinwheeled off a four-level open stair.
 The walls were built much like a cabin, with a structural frame-and-panel assembly exposed on both inside and out.
 Nothing was thermally separated or insulated, and two of the three wings had flat roofs.
 Thus, the house posed many challenges.

-We are expanding the master bedroom suite with an upper floor addition, and in the process eliminating one flat roof.
-We are also reconfiguring the kitchen, dining area, the bathrooms, adding a laundry room, reglazing all facades, and where possible, insulating the the whole house.
-The goal is to understand and respect the home’s spatial, structural, and material character while significantly improving its performance, comfort, and aesthetics.
+We expanded the master bedroom suite with an upper floor addition, and in the process eliminated one flat roof.
+We also reconfigured the main living spaces, adding an upper-level laundry room, re-glazing all facades, and where possible, insulating the the whole house.
+The goal was to understand and respect the home’s spatial, structural, and material character, while significantly improving its performance, comfort, and aesthetics.